 If your heading to Agnes Water or 1770 on a budget, you have come to the PERFECT place!
-The Discovery Coast is home to so many natural beauties, that makes it the perfect place to holiday, no matter what your budget it.
-In this post, we'll show you some lesser known activities of Agnes Water, and some of the more popular ones.
+The Discovery Coast is home to so many natural beauties, which makes it the perfect place to holiday, no matter what your budget is.
+In this post, we'll show you some lesser-known activities of Agnes Water, and some of the more popular ones.

 Eat out on a Budget at 1770